lawpraise/SideHustleProject/README.md

 # SideHustleProject
-This is for Side Hustle Capsone project fro Group 22
+This is for Side Hustle Capsone project for Group 22